pbuckner/x-plane_plugins/XPython/docs/source/development/window_position.rst

 In the above image, you can see the pixel resolution of each monitor.
 Note that X-Plane uses "boxels" rather than "pixels" and will automatically scale high-resolution displays.
 For other displays, boxels == pixels

 So, where is point (0, 0)?
-It's the bottom left of the main window You can determine this using :py:func:`XPLMDisplay.XPLMGetAllMonitorBoundsOS` (``getAllMonitorBoundsOS`` returns immediately, so though it uses a callback, we don't need to do any fancy programming.):
+It's the bottom left of the main window You can determine this using :py:func:`getAllMonitorBoundsOS` (this returns immediately, so though it uses a callback, we don't need to do any fancy programming.):

 .. code::